A digital nomad is someone who desires the freedom to live and work around the world and uses technology to make this

 - Digital Nomad Girls is a community for female online entrepreneurs.
 The site has some free information, but the focus is on signing up members for their “inner circle”.

-Check out this post on successful older digital nomads who have designed their lives around work and travel
+Check out this post on successful older digital nomads who have designed their lives around working while traveling.

 Health Insurance & Tax

 Until ‘working online’ and travelling becomes mainstream, nomads need to make sure that their tax obligations are taken care of.
 A lawyer who understands the remote working scene will be better placed to advise you.
 There are some advantages and disadvantages tax-wise with working outside of the country where you pay contributions.

-Travel insurance is an absolute essential.
+Travel insurance is absolutely essential.
 Do not leave home without it.
-Your business and your future travel plans depend on you not going bankrupt thanks to huge medical bills.
+Your business and your future plans depend on you not going bankrupt thanks to huge medical bills.
 Don’t say I didn’t warn you 😌